 Webull makes it easy to get started too, as there’s no account minimum — which is similarly standard for the industry nowadays.

 If you’re looking for another differentiator between Webull and most brokers, crypto is one place.
 Webull allows you to trade cryptocurrencies directly, rather than as futures as some of the top brokers require.
 You won’t pay an explicit commission for this service, but you will pay a spread markup of 100 basis points (i.e. 1 percent of your purchase price) on either side of a trade.

-You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Cardano and Solana with a $1 minimum, and you’ll be able to do so around the clock, seven days a week.
+You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Dogecoin and Shiba Inu with a $1 minimum, and you’ll be able to do so around the clock, seven days a week.
 You can get price quotes on other cryptos as well, even if you’re not able to trade all of them.
 The broker added this feature in late 2020, so it’s a relatively new entrant to the space.
-Webull says it’s working on adding more cryptocurrencies to trade.
+Webull says it’s working on adding more cryptocurrencies to the eight that are currently available to trade.

 Whether you’re using the web-based client or the mobile app, Webull provides you with a set of charting tools that will help you analyze the price action.
 You’ll be able to use your preferred charting method (candlesticks, for example), and you’ll also get a detailed look at the day’s trading action (volume analysis and Nasdaq Level 2 quotes, if you have the service).
 In total, you’ll have access to a few dozen indicators or technical studies.

 Webull offers instant funding on deposits up to $1,000, something that rival Robinhood also offers.
 It’s a cool feature that gets you in the game immediately, though the funds might not actually clear until four or five days later.
 For longer-term investors, instant funding won’t make a difference, but many traders want the funds to be there now and it’s a “nice to have” anyhow.